 Are your aids clear and independent of each other?
 Are you telling your horse conflicting or contradictory things at the same time?
 Maybe you are aware that you clash your aids but have difficulty avoiding it?
 Can you isolate and use different parts of your body?

-If you watch successful hunter riders such as Scott Stewart, Kelley Farmer and John French navigating a course, all of their aids are soft and invisible yet extremely effective.
+If you watch a successful hunter rider such as John French navigating a course, all of their aids are soft and invisible yet extremely effective.
 Another great example of aids working together is grand prix rider McLain Ward.
 If you study him closely, you will see all the parts of his position work in concert with each other.

 Riders need strong positions to use their aids effectively and independently.
 A rider is considered in balance when all the parts of the body coordinate correctly and work in equilibrium.